tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

    Select the host to configure

-* A window opens, on the right side appears the list of packages available on the local WAPT repository, and on the left side is shown the list of packages currently assigned to the host.
+* A window opens, on the right side appears the list of packages available on the local WAPT repository, and on the left side it shows the list of packages currently assigned to the host.

 * drag and drop packages from the right pane to the left pane;